Historic Benson Gristmill

 Breakfast will be served the second and fourth Sunday each month.
 Kathy and Richard Wamsley are your hosts, cook and server.
 The regular menu is $7 for adults and $3 for kids 11 years and under.
 There is a special each Sunday for $5.
 Bad beer is available, too.
 Come out and support this great activity.

 The Aerie will host the “Where’s the Beef Barbecue” on Saturday, 28 June 2014, from noon to 3 p.m.
 Barbecued hamburgers with salads will be served at a cost of $5 per person.
 Drawing for the beef will be at 3 p.m. sharp.
 Come on out, have some great food and see if you win the $300 worth of meat.

 Meals at the lodge

 Friday and Saturday night dinners will be served from 5-9 p.m.
 Friday night dinners include clam chowder or homemade chili, and/or fish baskets (halibut, shrimp or chicken strips).
-Saturday night dinners include 16-oz ribeye or T-bone steak with choice of baked potato or fries, salad and roll; halibut or salmon steak with choice of baked or fries, salad and roll, or jumbo shrimp with choice of baked potato or fries, salad and roll.
+Saturday night dinners include 16-oz ribeye or T-bone steak with choice of baked potato or fries, salad and roll; halibut or salmon steak with choice of baked potato or fries, salad and roll, or jumbo shrimp with choice of baked potato or fries, salad and roll.
 All meals are for a reasonable price.
 No orders taken after 8:45 p.m.
 Daily lunch specials are available at the lodge from 11 a.m.
 For members and their guests only.
-Starting June 1, 2014, due to rising costs start after 10 meals you get a free one.
+After buying 10 meals either Friday or Saturday night, you get a free one.